 The target universe is the 'household final monetary consumption expenditure' (HFMCE) within the economic territories of the countries compiling the HICP.
 The economic territory of the Member State follows the definition in paragraph 2.05 of Annex A to the European System of Accounts (ESA 2010), with the exception that the extraterritorial enclaves situated within the boundaries of the Member State are included and the territorial enclaves situated in the rest of the world are excluded.
 Households as referred to in points (a) and (b) of paragraph 2.119 of Annex A to ESA 2010 include all individuals or groups of individuals, irrespective of the type of area in which they live, their position in the income distribution and their nationality or residence status.

 The HICP comprises all products and services purchased in monetary transactions by households, both resident and non-resident (i.e 'domestic concept'), within the territory of a country.
-Some categories of ECOICOP are excluded from the HICP coverage:
+The categories of ECOICOP listed in concept '3.2 Classification system' are excluded from the HICP coverage.

 USA (proxy-HICP)